icmx/just-monorepo/HOWTO.md

   }
 ```

-Now it's done.
-A monorepository has global Express support for any server sub-package.
+Now it's done: monorepository has global Express support for any server sub-package.

 Also, `@just-monorepo/server` is set up and ready.
 It can be built by `build` command: